vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Charge failure reasons

+When fetching a charge through the API, you can find two fields in the response body to identify why the charge failed `failureReason` and `failureDescription`

-> This is an experimental feature.
+**Important:** This is an experimental feature.
 The design has not been finalized and it only applies to Vipps Recurring API.

-When fetching a charge through the API, you can find two fields in the response body to identify why the charge failed `failureReason` and `failureDescription`:
+You may use `failureReason` and `failureDescription` when the fields are available in the response, but do not depend on them, and be aware that they may only contain `None` if there are no further details available for the failure.

+An example from a response:

 ```json
 {